RhiaK/Collaborate/README.md

 	My background image ia a little wonky when large, I could not get it to respond well to changes in screen size.

 	I would like to make the entire app reactive for phone usage.

+Project Time's Up Troubles:
+	I am unable to set the signup to specify the role of the individual, unable to delete properly or update, and don't have the ability to add comments to projects.